 Mike's highest tournament game is probably his 673-228 game at Atlantic City, NJ on 25-Jan-04.
 Mike played 5 bingos in that game.
 He used one blank, did not have a triple-triple, and played no phoneys, but he was incorrectly challenged twice.
 Notice the spread of 445 points!
 This game can be observed here.

-Another high game by Mike was played on the first night of the new season of the Lexington club on 2-Sep-99.
+Another high game by Mike was played on the first night of the new season of the Lexington SCRABBLE® Club on 2-Sep-99.
 Mike scored 668 with no phonies, including these five bingos: GOATEES (70 on opening play), INTIMAE (72), FLAVINES (167 points through the I in INTIMAE after opponent attempted a phony 149-point play in the same spot), AZURITES (86).
 He then hooked the L on the front of that word to score 44 for VIOLA.
 At the very end, Mike made a 4-point play with his R instead of finding the cute 14-point play by placing the R between A and DENT to make ARDENT.
 Mike's opponent had 400 less points.

 His 2nd highest (or technically highest) loss was in a game with Natalie Liebman on 24-Nov-03 at the Coral Gables (Miami, FL) Club.
 Natalie won 526-479.
 This game can be viewed here.
 At the time this was played, it became Mike's highest total game (1005), but that record was shattered only 6 days later at the Ft.
 Lauderdale, FL tournament in a tournament game against Wendell Haynes.
 Mike defeated Wendell 558-470, and so their total was 1028.
 This game can be viewed here.
 Mike has had higher totals since then.

 There are two other high losses Mike is sure of:

-Mike was on the winning side of the games in which the second-highest, eighth-highest, twelfth-highest, fourteenth-highest, and sixteenth-highest total scores in the Lexington Club were achieved; the first two of these were:
+Mike was on the winning side of the games in which the second-highest, ninth-highest, thirteenth-highest, fifteenth-highest, and seventeenth-highest total scores in the Lexington SCRABBLE® Club were achieved; the first two of these were: